 These more features of City include three view modes in rear parking camera (wide, normal, top-down view), rear AC vents, touch-screened climate control etc while Verna on the other side has single view rear camera and rear AC vent etc is missing from it.
 And hence, for the extra and advanced features equipment in City, we give more score to it.

 In this section of looks of a car where Honda’s City carries eye-catching glimpse and Verna is not far behind in any terms here as well.
 Contrary, Vento yet again disappoints here with its plain not-so-classy outside profile.
-In the latest update new Vento gets revamped front fascia in the form of three slat chrome grille, revised bonnet with deeper and downward crease, new front bumper with redesigned air dams and horizontal slats, new double barrel halogen headlamps with smoked effect and fog lamp units with cornering light function.
+In the latest update, new Vento gets revamped front fascia in the form of three slat chrome grille, revised bonnet with deeper and downward crease, new front bumper with redesigned air dams and horizontal slats, new double barrel halogen headlamps with smoked effect and fog lamp units with cornering light function.
 The new Vento is by far the best looking Vento till date but still misses the charm of City and Verna.

-The sharply designed curves, well-finished lines of City along with features like chromed front grille, classy alloy wheels, shark fin antenna, turn indicator on ORVM and stylish electric sunroof make the Honda’s sedan smarter and glossier than ever.
+The sharply designed curves, well-finished lines of City along with features like chromed front grille, classy alloy wheels, shark fin antenna, turn indicator on ORVM and stylish electric sunroof makes the Honda’s sedan smarter and glossier than ever.

 But wait, we didn’t say that Verna doesn’t have anything.
-New Verna gets even more in-style features like newly designed alloy wheels in top segment, projector headlamps, L shaped LED lights around the fog lamps, illuminated switches inside the cabin which surely are good enough to take over the Honda’s City and make the Verna best-in-segment.
+New Verna gets, even more, in-style features like newly designed alloy wheels in top segment, projector headlamps, L-shaped LED lights around the fog lamps, illuminated switches inside the cabin which surely are good enough to take over the Honda’s City and make the Verna best-in-segment.

 The built quality and quality of material used is just superb in City, Verna and Vento as well, but as discussed above it’s the charmless and simple design of Vento the least good looking car here comparatively.